DKFZ-ODCF/COWorkflowsBasePlugin/README.md

   * Version update to 1.4.3
     - patch: Better error handling when parsing metadata from filesystem.
 Note that older versions may fail with an exception, if there are non-parsable files in the alignment directory.
+    - patch: Bugfix `COFileStageSettings.laneId` to `laneID` following the pattern of the other "ID" methods.
+Added deprecated backwards compatibility accessor.
+    - patch: Added `COConfig.getAlignmentInputFolderName()` and `BasicCOProjectsRuntimeService.getAlignmentInputDirectory(Context, Sample)` to replace call to deprecated method `BAsicCOProjectRuntimeService.fillTemplatesInPathnameString`
+    - patch: Fixed some type errors that occur with newer Groovy versions (2.5+)

   * Version update to 1.4.2
     - minor: ALT/HLA support